 Avant d’effectuer la mise à jour ou de réinstaller QuanTB, veuillez cliquer ici.

 Antes de atualizar ou reinstalar o QuanTB, por favor clique aqui. Перед началом обновления или переустановки QuanTB нажмите сюда.
 Antes de actualizar o reinstalar el QuanTB, por favor haga “clic” aquí.

 What is QuanTB?

-QuanTB is an electronic forecasting, quantification, and early warning tool designed to improve procurement processes, ordering, and planning for TB treatment.
-Created by the USAID-funded Systems for Improved Access to Pharmaceutical and Services (SIAPS) Program, QuanTB is a downloadable desktop tool that transforms complicated calculations into a user-friendly dashboard displaying key information for managing medicines.
-When used on a regular basis (e.g., monthly, quarterly), QuanTB serves as an early warning mechanism, providing information on actual versus planned consumption, potential expiries, and stock outs of medicines.
+QuanTB is an electronic quantification and early warning system designed to improve procurement processes, ordering, and supply planning for TB treatment.
+Created by the USAID-funded Systems for Improved Access to Pharmaceutical and Services (SIAPS) Program, QuanTB is a downloadable desktop tool that transforms complicated calculations into user-friendly graphs displaying key information for managing medicines.
+When used on a regular basis (e.g., monthly, quarterly), QuanTB serves as an early warning system, providing information on actual versus planned consumption, potential expiries, and stock outs of medicines.

-- Adaptable and customizable: users can modify indicators such as medicines and treatment regimens, buffer stock, and minimum and maximum months of stock so that quantification reflects local procurement, distribution, and funding
+- Adaptable and customizable: Users can modify parameters, such as inventory date, lead time, and minimum and maximum months of stock, so that quantification reflects local procurement, distribution, and funding considerations

-- Build models for different scenarios: compares planned versus actual consumption rates and costs
+- Build models for different scenarios: Compares planned versus actual consumption and costs

-- Full cost of order: incorporates cost of medicine, insurance, and customs clearance, among other expenses
+- Full cost of order: Incorporates cost of medicine, shipping, and customs clearance, among other expenses

 QuanTB is available in English, Russian, French, Spanish, Portuguese, and Chinese